About My Brain Tumor

 Pretty crazy that the tumor, an Oligodendroglioma Who Grade 2, I have is only in nearly 2% of all primary brain tumors.
 Guess I always like the oddities!

-I had a big, long surgery that August when it was found.
+It took a couple of weeks to find and chat with an excellent brain surgeon, Dr. Arnold Etame.
+He gave me a big, long surgery that August when it was found.
 My surgeon removed approximately 90% of the tumor.
 I took quite a few months to heal and feel more normal.
-In the spring of 2017, I found two more doctors to have oral chemo treatment along with radiation (zapping, as I call it!).
+In the spring of 2017, I found two more doctors to have oral chemo (temozolomide) treatment along with radiation (zapping, as I call it!).
 I was scheduled to have six weeks of both, then to move on to further chemo throughout the remainder of the year.
 However, my blood reacted hugely and became very thin, so only 4 weeks of both were completed.
 Much of the 10% tumor was then forced to diminish.
 Follow up MRIs have shown that the remainder of the tumor continues to diminish.

 To get you to know the grand scheme of this thing, the following is the general description of the tumor from the US Department of Health and Human Services page: “Oligodendrogliomas are brain tumors arising from oligodendrocytes, a type of cell that makes up the supportive (glial) tissue of the brain.
 They can be low-grade (grade II) or high-grade (grade III, also called anaplastic).
 While they can be found anywhere within the cerebral hemisphere, they are most common in the frontal and temporal lobes.
 They are generally soft, grayish-pink tumors that often contain mineral deposits (calcifications), areas of hemorrhage, and/or cysts.
 They tend to grow slowly and may be present for many years before they are diagnosed.
 Common symptoms include seizures, headaches and changes in personality.
 Other symptoms vary by the size and location of the tumor.
 The exact cause of oligodendrogliomas is unknown.
 Some appear to have a chromosome abnormality involving loss of chromosomes 1p and 19q.
 Treatment generally involves surgical removal of the tumor followed by radiation therapy and/or chemotherapy.
 Recurrent tumors may need additional surgery, radiation and chemotherapy.”